AND HEARTS SEMICOLON

 Garcia's mouth dropped open and she swatted his arm with a surprised laugh.
 "My friends are not geeks!"

 "What was it Reid said to you last week?
 Something about 'accentuating statistical corroboration'?
 And maybe I heard wrong, but I could have sworn the guy was reading something called Esperanto.
 What is that, anyway?
 Is that even a language?
 Don't tell me—it's a language geeks have created so they could speak in secrecy.
-Will I need a manual if I choose to befriend you after all, 'cause I gotta tell you, I suck at foreign lang—"
+Will I need a manual if we start hanging out?
+'Cause I gotta tell you, I suck at foreign lang—"

 Garcia outright shoved him and Derek stumbled, grabbing onto her for purchase.
 She threw her head back and laughed and Derek couldn't help but notice how pretty she was when she laughed like that, like he'd just told her the funniest thing in the world.
 He didn't know why he felt so proud at that, but he kind of did.